Last updated 23 April 2018 Version française

 All European Member States must include digital biometric information in every passport issued from June 2009, a deadline France has been able to meet.

-French biometric passport
+French biometric passport (2nd generation)

 France has been an early member of the